 Senior Pastor, Second Baptist Church

-Stephen graduated from Wake Forest University (Bachelor of Arts in Religion), Baptist Theological Seminary at Richmond (Master of Divinity), Brite Divinity School at Texas Christian University (Master of Theology in Pastoral Theology and Counseling), and Columbia Theological Seminary (Doctor of Ministry).
+Stephen Cook is a member of the CBF Governing Board, where he serves as Recorder.
+He graduated from Wake Forest University (Bachelor of Arts in Religion), Baptist Theological Seminary at Richmond (Master of Divinity), Brite Divinity School at Texas Christian University (Master of Theology in Pastoral Theology and Counseling), and Columbia Theological Seminary (Doctor of Ministry).
 He has served churches in North Carolina, Georgia, and Virginia prior to coming to Second in November, 2010.
 He and his wife, Amy, have two small children, Benjamin and Jonathan.
 Stephen’s interests include travel (trying to get to all 50 states!), sports, reading, and investing time in his family.

 Gary Dollar (ex officio)